 Book of Hours

 A successful bid at an auction in Nottingham in February has resulted in Derbyshire Record Office adding to its collections a very rare mid 15th century illuminated manuscript volume.
-This is a ‘Book of Hours’, a medieval prayer book for members of the public (not the clergy).
-The book, which is in its original binding with wooden boards and remains of chains and clasps, relates to the Statham family, builders of Morley church, and their successors, the Sacheverells.
+This is a ‘Book of Hours’ (Ref: D5649), a medieval prayer book for members of the public (not the clergy).
+The book, which is in its original binding with wooden boards and remains of chains and clasps, relates to the Stathum family, early benefactors of Morley church, and their successors, the Sacheverells.

 St Matthew’s Early History